-Donovan (1991), in his comprehensive review of whale stock boundaries used by the IWC, reported that the IWC Scientific Committee did not consider Masaki's results "conclusive" (Anonymous 1977).
-The Scientific Committee had also discussed delineating an "Eastern" and "Western" stock with the boundary set at 180°.
-After sei whales became protected from commercial whaling at the end of the 1975 whaling season, the IWC began to manage the North Pacific sei whales as a single management unit (i.e., one stock).
-Donovan (1991) noted that when sei whales became protected from commercial hunting, there was "little further work on stock identification".
+848 Donovan (1991), in his comprehensive review of whale stock boundaries used by the IWC, 849 reported that the IWC Scientific Committee did not consider Masaki's results "conclusive" 850 (Anonymous 1977).
+The Scientific Committee had also discussed delineating an "Eastern" and 851 "Western" stock with the boundary set arbitrarily at 180°.
+After sei whales became protected 852 from commercial whaling at the end of the 1975 whaling season, the IWC began to manage the 853 North Pacific sei whales as a single management unit (i.e., one stock).
+Donovan (1991) noted 854 that when sei whales became protected from commercial hunting, there was "little further work 855 on stock identification".

-Kanda et al. (2009) compared microsatellites and mitochondrial DNA from samples from whales caught by commercial whalers in 1972 and 1973 in the pelagic high seas from 165° E to 139° W to samples from whales caught during JARPNII (Japanese Whale Research Program under Special Permit in the North Pacific) surveys from 2002 to 2007 in the pelagic high seas from 143° E and 170° E and found no apparent stock differences.

-Per the US Marine Mammal Protection Act, the US is required to assess all endangered cetacean species, including North Pacific sei whales.
-For reporting purposes, the US has produced a stock assessment report for sei whales in the vicinity of the Hawaiian Islands and a stock assessment report for sei whales in the eastern North Pacific (Carretta et al. 2014).
-However, these stock assessment reports are simply based on where sei whales have been observed in the US EEZ and do not purport to represent biological stock boundaries.
+856 Kanda et al. (2009) compared microsatellites and mitochondrial DNA from samples from whales 857 caught by commercial whalers in 1972 and 1973 in the pelagic high seas from 165° E to 139° W 858 to samples from whales caught during JARPNII (Japanese Whale Research Program under 859 Special Permit in the North Pacific) surveys from 2002 to 2007 in the pelagic high seas from 860 143° E and 170° E. Kanda et al. (2015b) extended the analysis to included biopsy samples 861 collected from sei whales during the IWC-POWER cruises in 2010 through 2012 (Matsuoka et 862 al. 2011; Matsuoka et al. 2012; Matsuoka et al. 2013) and found no apparent stock differences.
+863 Per the U. S. Marine Mammal Protection Act, the U. S. is required to assess all endangered 864 cetacean species, including North Pacific sei whales.
+For reporting purposes, the U.S. has 865 produced separate stock assessment reports for sei whales in the vicinity of the Hawaiian Islands 866 and for sei whales in the eastern North Pacific (Carretta et al. 2014), but these stock assessment 867 reports are simply based upon where sei whales have been observed in the U.S. EEZ and do not 868 purport to represent biological stock boundaries.

+869 Our examination of marking and recovery records indicates that there is a distinct North Pacific 870 pelagic migratory pelagic stock which migrates between the Subtropical Frontal Zone and the

+871 Subarctic Frontal Zone bounded to the north by the North Pacific Current.

-It is difficult to come up with definitive stock classifications based on available data.
-Based on examination of marking and recovery records, it seems relatively clear that there is a single migratory pelagic stock which migrates between the Subtropical Frontal Zone and the Subarctic Frontal Zone, as well as additional coastal stocks.
-Based on other anecdotal data and examination of raw marking and recovery records, we provisionally propose that there are four other stocks-coastal Japan, Aleutian Islands, eastern North Pacific migratory stock (California to Canada to the offshore Gulf of Alaska), and southern coastal North America (California coastal).
-In the western, pelagic and eastern North Pacific, analysis of the broad geographic separation of whales marked or recovered in May indicate that it is unlikely that all the whales came from similar wintering areas (Figure 11).
+We propose that there had been four other stocks-Aleutian Islands/Gulf of Alaska, coastal Japan, eastern North Pacific migratory (California to Canada to the offshore Gulf of Alaska), and southern coastal North America (California coastal).

-North Pacific pelagic stock
+875 North Pacific pelagic migratory stock

-Discovery mark recovery data show extensive seasonal movements across all putative boundaries that had been suggested by Masaki and others (Masaki 1976, 1977; Donovan 1991) (Figures 1 and 10a).
-These movements suggest one pelagic stock which migrates between the Subtropical Frontal Zone in the winter and the Subarctic Frontal Zone in the summer.
-The suggestion of one pelagic stock in the mid-latitudes of the North Pacific is in concurrence with the genetics data analyzed by Kanda et al. (2009).
-Mark recovery data show migrations from lower latitude areas in the winter to the Subarctic Frontal Zone, a known area of high productivity, as the season progresses in May, June and August (Figure 10a).
-These movements are in agreement with Hakamada et al. (2009 (unpublished)) who suggest that sei whales migrate from south to north as the spring and summer season progresses.
-There seems to be little basis for previously proposed sei whale management areas (i.e., stock boundaries) that divide North Pacific sei whale stocks by longitudinal bands.
-Separation of a pelagic stock from coastal stocks is additionally supported by a statistically significant (p<0.00001) likelihood ratio test comparing recovery probabilities for coastally and pelagically marked whales
+Discovery mark recovery data show extensive seasonal movements across all putative boundaries that had been suggested by Masaki and others (Masaki 1976, 1977; Donovan 1991) (Figs. 2 and 11a).
+These movements suggest one pelagic stock which migrates between the Subtropical Frontal Zone in the winter and the Subarctic Frontal Zone in the summer and is bounded to the north by the North Pacific Current.
+Genetics data (Kanda et al. 2009; Kanda et al. 2015a; Kanda et al. 2015b) also support the theory that sei whales caught in pelagic midlatitudes of the North Pacific all come from one stock.

+Mark recovery data show migrations from lower latitude areas in the winter to the Subarctic Frontal Zone, a known area of high productivity, as the season progresses in May, June and August.
+These movements are in agreement with Hakamada et al. (2009) who suggest that sei whales migrate from south to north as the spring and summer season progresses.
+There seems to be little basis for previously proposed sei whale management areas (i.e., stock boundaries) that divide North Pacific sei whale stocks by arbitrary longitudinal bands.